Aditya-Shukla-Professional/BlogPosts/readme.md

 4.  **Set Up MySQL Database**
     *   Create a new MySQL database
-    *   Update your DB credentials in the `index.js` file (or wherever your connection is defined)
+    *   Update your DB credentials in the `index.js` file
 5.  **Run the Server**

         node index.js